OÏKOS - CABANES - LANDFEEL

 a way to be in the world —rather than a capture, a synchronized caress.

 a space to nurture others and oneself.
-Might also turn into the ideal studio practice, to mix ethics and harmony.
+Might also turn into the ideal studio practice: one that mixes aesthetics with ethics.

-Research documentation images, gathered while working in the kitchen of an Edible Forest Garden Restaurant: wild local vegetal speices, experiments, textures, shapes, waste reduction. - Berlin, 2018-2019
+Research documentation images, gathered while working in the kitchen of an Edible Forest Garden Restaurant: endemic edible wild plants, experiments with textures, shapes and waste reduction. - Berlin (DE), 2018-2019

-Micromondes - Basics of cultured cheese workshop, at the Kopavigur Hopitality and Culinary School of Iceland, 2019
+Micromondes - Heirloom-cultured cheeses workshop, for the students of the Kopavigur Hopitality and Culinary School of Iceland - Reykjavík (IS)), 2019

-feel, stroke, tickle and also draw on screen, in the digital world.
+— they can feel, stroke and tickle.
+They can also draw on screen, since they are the basic units of the digital world.

 hands on; a daily practice.

-Vegetal food, garden-to-table and edible flowers research, digital photography, 2020
+Vegetal food, garden-to-table and edible flowers research, digital photography - Lyon (FR), 2020

-Embodied knowledge comes from movement, experience ans senses.
+Embodied knowledge comes from movement, experience and senses.
 It is different from any other kind of learning.
 It goes deep through materials and, whoop, right under our skin.
-Making is a very good way of understanding that goes far beyond rationality and conscious minds.
+Making is a very good way of understanding, which goes far beyond rationality and conscious minds.

-Always the world - Raw milk turning into cheese in the studio, 2019
+Always the world - Raw milk turning into cheese in the studio - Sottochiesa (IT) 2019